Chieze-Franklin/Bolt.js-Book/users-api.md

 ### note

-This may not work well in scenarios where Bolt is **not** expected to be _always on_.

-A better way of getting the logged-in user is by directing them to the \/login view, and specifying a return url to which the username will be sent.
+This endpoint works for native views only.
+A better way of getting the logged-in user is by directing the user to the `/login` native view, and specifying a return url to which the username will be sent.

 ---